stanford-mse-125-2025/mse-125-2025-website/index.md

 ## Acknowledgements

-The MS&E 125 materials were originally developed by [Sharad Goel](https://5harad.com/).
+The MS&E 125 materials were adapted from course content developed by [Sharad Goel](https://5harad.com/).
 Thanks Sharad!